 I used to think that my marriage was great because we didn’t fight.
 Ok, maybe we would snap at each other once in a while, but then we’d apologize and move on.

-Early in our marriage we heard someone talk about having rules for fair fighting.
+Early in our marriage we heard someone talk about having rules for fighting fair.
 So, we agreed on a few guidelines:

 - No name calling